chandra1sekar/data-engineering/09-Ingesting-Data/sync-slides.md

 ::: notes
 Remember, the API server's _primary_ job is to handle user requests.
 Logging events to kafka is usually a secondary concern.

+For w205, we care about analytics.
+We're asking you to focus only on the event logging... no need to write the business logic needed for purchasing items.
 :::